Cinnamon/kotaemon/README.md

 [![built with Codeium](https://codeium.com/badges/main)](https://codeium.com)

-This project would like to appeal to both end users who want to do QA on their documents and developers who want to build their own QA pipeline.
+This project would like to appeal to both end users who want to do QA on their documents and developers who want to build their own RAG pipeline.

 - For end users:
   - A local Question Answering UI for RAG-based QA.